 There are profound reasons for why the language that trans people use to describe ourselves and our communities changes and evolves so quickly.
 In Western culture, non-trans people have for centuries created the language that describes us, and this language has long labeled us as deviant, criminal, pathological, unwell, and/or unreal.

 As trans people have fought for survival, we have also fought for the right to describe ourselves in our own language and to reject language that criminalizes, pathologizes, or invisibilizes us.
-Just as there is no monolithic transgender community, there is also no one “correct” way to speak or write about trans people.
+Just as there is no monolithic trans community, there is also no one “correct” way to speak or write about trans people.